Brandeis Liberal Arts and Science Posse Scholars

 Brandeis Liberal Arts Posse

-Brandeis University has had a Liberal Arts Posse on campus for eleven years.
 Brandeis University was one of the first highly selective colleges to support the Posse program in recognition of the leadership skills that Posse Scholars bring to campus.
 Students in the Brandeis Liberal Arts Posse can study any subject in the curriculum, and in the past, the Scholars majors have ranged from sociology, to chemistry, to American Studies.

 Brandeis University is the first college in the nation to have a Science Posse.
 Founded by Irv Epstein, the Henry F. Fischbach Professor of Chemistry, and supported by a Howard Hughes Medical Institute Grant, this effort encourages students to pursue the sciences.
 Fall 2008 marks the arrival of the first Brandeis Science Posse on Campus.
 Each Brandeis Science Posse Scholar is interested in majoring in a science, completes a two-week intensive "Science Boot Camp", and enrolls in introductory science and math courses in their first year of study.